Mechanical Engineering (ME)

 ME 4332.
 Modern Heating, Ventilating, and Air Conditioning.

-This course focuses on current and upcoming practices in heating, ventilating, and air conditioning (HVAC), including psychometrics, standards, ventilation requirements, load estimates, filtration, air sterilization, and building energy system design, simulation, and control.
+This course focuses on current and emerging practices in heating, ventilating, and air conditioning (HVAC), including psychrometrics, standards, ventilation requirements, load estimation, air filtration, air sterilization, and building energy system design, simulation, and control.
+The scope includes both component-level analysis and whole-building performance, with emphasis on indoor air quality, energy efficiency, and regulatory and code compliance.
+Analytical and simulation-based design exercises are considered.
+Upon completion, students will be able to analyze, design, and evaluate HVAC systems for contemporary residential and commercial buildings.
 Prerequisite: ME 3331 with a grade of "C" or better.

 Grade Mode: Standard Letter